Looking for something? Scroll down to the Search box (bottom left of this page).

-More recently I turned my attention to the 1950s and found Claudia Cumberbatch Jones, the black radical feminist who was deported from the U.S. in the McCarthy years.
+More recently—in the early 2000s—I turned my attention to the 1950s and found Claudia Cumberbatch Jones, the black radical feminist who was deported from the U.S. in the McCarthy years.
 In London she founded and edited the West Indian Gazette.
 I published an essay about her in the Women’s Review of Books in 2006: “A Strange and Terrible Sight in Our Country.”

-Lately I’ve been thinking and writing here about coming of age in the 1950s.
+Lately I’ve also been thinking and writing here about coming of age in the 1950s.

 My published work includes: